Many companies have a radio system that works great on the property. The system probably works great in the fields of your farm.

 Private and Group Calls

 Two-way radios let you communicate in a different way than a phone will.
 You have two options; private and group.
-Private communication is a one-to-one conversation, whereas group is a one to many broadcast.
+Private communication is a one-to-one conversation, whereas group talk is a one-to-many broadcast for your communication.

 An example of a one-to-one conversation would be when you are at a hotel and the manager calls a member of housekeeping to see if a room has been completed.